 But what does this even mean, and why are we doing it?
 We answer both questions on our “work with us” page, as follows:

-“Black and Brown members of the team will be paid at least 30% more than white members of the team, as a form of financial reparations and to acknowledge the additional, unseen labour of microaggressions, biases and other forms of racial discrimination that will happen.”
+“Black and Brown members of the team will be paid a % more than white members of the team, as a form of financial reparations and to acknowledge the additional, unseen labour of microaggressions, biases and other forms of racial discrimination that will happen.”

 But let’s take a step back and look at why we feel this is necessary…